apptainer/apptainer-userdocs/appendix.rst

 =========================================================

-If you are using docker locally there are two options for creating {Singularity} images without the need for a repository.
+If you are using docker locally there are two options for creating {Project} images without the need for a repository.
 You can either build a SIF from a ``docker-save`` tar file or you can convert any docker image present in docker's daemon internal storage.